Package 'msmbayes'

 This is intended as an alternative to the "observed prevalences" plot in the function prevalence.msm from the msm package, with a clearer connection to the data.
 It can be overlaid with predictions of transition probabilities from a msmbayes or msm model, to check the fit of the model.

 msmhist places no assumption on the individual data.
 Instead the assumption is placed on the distribution underlying the data.
-The histogram-like visualisation assumes, essentially, that the distribution of states is the same at all times within each bin.
+In a similar fashion to a histogram, it assumes that the distribution of states is the same at all times within each time interval bin.

 Value